 As of June 22, 2021, the Group, together with Zhenyuan (Tianjin) Medical Appliances Technology Co., Ltd., incorporated a new subsidiary with the name Tianjin Zhenyuan Materialise Medical Technology Limited Company.
 This entity will be responsible for all regulatory requirements regarding the Materialise Mimics Enlight Lung Software on the Chinese market.
 Both Materialise and Zhenyuan will work on development and distribution, in a collaborating manner.
 Materialise holds 51% of the shares, Zhenyuan 49%.
-In 2021, in respect of this majority-owned subsidiary, a non-controlling interest has been recognized, which had a carrying value of K \in 1 at December 31, 2021 and K \in (28) at December 31, 2022.
+In 2021, in respect of this majority-owned subsidiary, a non-controlling interest has been recognized, which had a carrying value of KE(53) at December 31, 2023 (2022: KE(28); 2021: KE1).